jss367/blog/_posts/2018-10-10-Software-I-Use.md

 ## Version Control
 [Git](https://git-scm.com/)
+* I think git has by-and-large won the version control market
 * Used in partnership with [Github](https://github.com/)
 * Git is great but frustrating when you [can't figure it out](https://xkcd.com/1597/) (yes, I've actually done this)
 * Github is amazing and makes git much more beginner-friendly